 It’s easy to access both systems.
-Simply log in to Cascade and visit the Career and Employment Services (CES) menu item.
-Select InternshipLink and log in for access to the NIC system.
+Simply log in to the CES resources page, select InternshipLink and log in for access to the NIC system.
 Then, the key is to look for the LACN and NIC logos.
 Look for the “jump back to your school” menu on the right.
 Click on the LACN logo to switch into the LACN system.
 Once you’re there, look for the “jump to” menu item to return to NIC/InternshipLink.

 Hold on…there’s more!